MetPX/sarracenia/docs/source/Contribution/Development.rst

 ~~~~~~~~~~~~~~~

 The flow_check.sh script reads the log files of all the components started, and compares the number
-of messages, looking for a correspondence within +- 10%   It takes a few minutes for the
+of notification messages, looking for a correspondence within +- 10%   It takes a few minutes for the
 configuration to run before there is enough data to do the proper measurements::

      ./flow_limit.sh